 Embark started as a dream for Ruffwear’s Will Blount and Patrick Kruse.
-In 2016, they were at a point where they needed to expand their workspace in order to continue growing.
-They saw this as a chance to do more than create office space, it was an opportunity to give back to the start-up spirit in Bend.
-The idea of creating a coworking space to help up-and-coming companies, expose Ruffwear team members to new ideas, and foster community was born.
+In 2016, they realized the company was outgrowing their current space and they’d need to expand.
+Entrepreneurs at heart, they envisioned an opportunity to give back to the start-up spirit in Bend, and the idea of creating a coworking space to support up-and-coming companies, expose Ruffwear team members to new ideas, and foster community was born.

-While Ruffwear is an international company now, twenty-five years ago it started as one guy working in his garage on a great idea.
-Having benefited from the support and mentorship of others, Ruffwear wanted to pay that forward by creating a place for people with shared values to come together and cultivate innovation and change through relationship building.
+While Ruffwear, a performance dog gear company, is an international business now, it started as just one guy working in his garage on a great idea in 1994.
+Having benefited from the support and mentorship of many others over the years, Ruffwear was inspired to pay it forward by creating a place for people with shared values to come together and cultivate innovation and change through relationship building.

-The Embark building was designed and built with our environment in mind.
-Many of the construction strategies and materials used were to purposefully minimize energy usage, enhance sustainability, and create a warm living space as we take steps to reduce our impact on the living planet.
+The Embark building was inspired, designed and built with our environment in mind.
+Always driven to reduce our impact on the living planet, we chose many construction strategies and materials to purposefully minimize energy usage, enhance sustainability, and create a beautiful, warm living space for our community.

-A prominent feature in the space is the nail laminated timber (NLT or nail-lam) ceiling/floor installation.
-This century-old construction method takes wood castoffs and reengineers them.
-They’re then stacked on edge and nailed together to create a durable, warm, and inspiring feature.
-The wood is Forest Stewardship Council certified and was sourced from Bright Wood, a mill in nearby Madras.
+Look down and all around you.
+One of the most prominent and special features in the Embark space is the nail laminated timber (NLT or nail-lam) ceiling/floor installation.
+This century-old, unique construction method re-engineers wood castoffs which we’ve stacked on edge and nailed together to create a durable, warm, and inspiring feature.
+All of the wood is Forest Stewardship Council certified and was sourced from Bright Wood, a mill in nearby Madras.

-The building is also outfitted with low flush toilets, hand driers, LED lighting, and HVAC economizers with a night flush system.
-The kitchen tiles came from Fireclay Tile, a Certified B Corporation.
-Additionally, Embark’s roof has a 63 kilowatt solar panel array to offset our energy consumption.
+You’ll find a sustainable mindset wound throughout the rest of the Embark building, including hand driers, low flush toilets, LED lighting, and HVAC economizers with a night flush system.
+Even the beautiful kitchen tiles came from Fireclay Tile, a Certified B Corporation.
+To top it all off, Embark’s roof has a 63 kilowatt solar panel array to offset our energy consumption.